Inspired (again) by “The 5 Most Boring Topics in all of Beer Journalism” here’s a glimpse at what appeared in three magazines at the end of 1994.

 These included news, homebrewing, Lucy Saunders on festival foods, collectibles, brewpub visits, book reviews and “Beer Talk.”
 The beers reviewed: Abita Amber, Labatt Blue, Purgatory Porter (it was spoiled), Redhook ESB, Berghoff Dark, Christoffel Blond, JJ Wainwright’s Select Lager, Red Tail Ale.

 That’s the cover at the top.
 BeeR was the brainchild of Bill Owens, who also published American Brewer.
-From the beginning Owens, himself a well known photographers, attracted very talented illustrators and photographers, although the magazine lasted only about a dozen issues.
+From the beginning Owens, himself a well known photographer, attracted very talented illustrators and photographers, although the magazine lasted only about a dozen issues.

 Table of Contents